RuqiBai/academic-website/content/personal/runner/index.md

 ---
-title: Love Climbing!
+title: Love Running!
-subtitle: Avid Climber
+subtitle: Marathon Runner

 # Summary for listings and search engines
-summary: I am an avid climber.
+summary: I am an marathon runner.

 # Link this post with a project
 projects: []